Welcome to Albion Street Group Practice

 Telephoning the Practice

-If you need to call the practice to make a routine appointment, check results or have a general enquiry please call between the hours of 10am-3pm and 4-6.30pm when the lines are slightly less busy.
+Routine appointments, checking results, general enquiries: Please call between the hours of 10am-3pm and 4-6.30pm when the lines are slightly less busy.

-Between the hours of 8.30 and 10am and 3pm-4pm we offer our triage service which is for patients that are too unwell to wait for the next routine appointment and need to be seen on that day.
+Our Triage Service: Please call between the hours of 8.30 and 10am and 3pm-4pm.
+This service is for patients that are too unwell to wait for the next routine appointment and need to be seen on that day.
+Please call in the morning if you wish to be seen in the morning session, and between 3-4pm for the afternoon session.

 2017-18 SEASONAL FLU